Skip to content

 lower rate without refinance

-While not conventional or at all common, some folks have obtained lower interest rates simply by calling up their mortgage lender and requesting one.
+While perhaps not conventional or all that common, some folks have obtained lower interest rates simply by calling up their mortgage lender and requesting one.

 You need to indicate that you have no interest in refinancing with them because otherwise they’ll just take you down that route.